quicwg/base-drafts/draft-ietf-quic-tls.md

 packet numbers.

-# QUIC Packet Protection {#packet-protection}
+# Packet Protection {#packet-protection}

-As with TLS over TCP, QUIC encrypts packets with keys derived from the TLS handshake, using the AEAD algorithm negotiated by TLS.
+As with TLS over TCP, QUIC protects packets with keys derived from the TLS handshake, using the AEAD algorithm negotiated by TLS.

-## QUIC Packet Encryption Keys {#encryption-keys}
+## Packet Protection Keys {#protection-keys}

-QUIC derives packet encryption keys in the same way as TLS 1.3: Each encryption level/direction pair has a secret value, which is then used to derive the traffic keys using as described in Section 7.3 of {{!TLS13}}
+QUIC derives packet protection keys in the same way that TLS derives record protection keys.

+Each encryption level has separate secret values for protection of packets sent in each direction.
+These traffic secrets are derived by TLS (see Section 7.1 of
-The keys for the Initial encryption level are computed based on the client's initial Destination Connection ID, as described in {{initial-secrets}}.
+{{!TLS13}}) and are used by QUIC for all encryption levels except the Initial encryption level.
+The secrets for the Initial encryption level are computed based on the client's initial Destination Connection ID, as described in
+{{initial-secrets}}.

-The keys for other encryption levels are computed in the same fashion as the corresponding TLS keys (see Section 7 of {{!TLS13}}), except that the label for HKDF-Expand-Label uses the prefix "quic " rather than "tls13 ".
+The keys used for packet protection are computed from the TLS secrets using the method described in Section 7.3 of {{!TLS13}}), except that the label for HKDF-Expand-Label uses the prefix "quic " rather than "tls13 ".
 A different label provides key separation between TLS and QUIC.

+For example, where TLS might use a label of 0x002009746c733133206b657900 to derive a key, QUIC uses 0x00200871756963206b657900.

+The HKDF-Expand-Label function with a "quic " label is also used to derive the initial secrets (see {{initial-secrets}}) and to derive a packet number protection key (the "pn" label, see {{pn-encrypt}}).

 ## Initial Secrets {#initial-secrets}